 The University of Northern Iowa is committed to student success, which includes providing a campus culture that reflects and values the evolving diversity of society and promotes inclusion.
-As a campus community we strive to fully support all of our students, including undocumented students and those most directly affected by the recent phase-out of Deferred Action for Childhood Arrivals (DACA).
-We have compiled information and resources to help students and families navigate these barriers while continuing to move toward their educational goals.
+As a campus community we strive to fully support all of our students, including undocumented students, families and those most directly affected by the recent phase-out of Deferred Action for Childhood Arrivals (DACA).
+We have compiled information and resources to help students and their families navigate these barriers while continuing to move toward their educational goals.

 University of Northern Iowa Resources